Skip to main content

 HTTP clients

-How to switch between HTTP clients
+Switching between HTTP clients

-In Crawlee we currently have two HTTP clients: HttpxHttpClient, which uses the httpx library, and CurlImpersonateHttpClient, which uses the curl-cffi library.
-You can switch between them by setting the http_client parameter in the Crawler class.
+Crawlee currently provides three main HTTP clients: HttpxHttpClient, which uses the httpx library, CurlImpersonateHttpClient, which uses the curl-cffi library, and ImpitHttpClient, which uses the impit library.
+You can switch between them by setting the http_client parameter when initializing a crawler class.
 The default HTTP client is HttpxHttpClient.
-Below are examples of how to set the HTTP client for the BeautifulSoupCrawler.

 import asyncio